aDotInTheVoid/boxcars/docs/report/report.md

 <!-- TODO: What's my point here. -->

 BoC is both *data-race free* and *deadlock free*.
-No data races can occur, as cowns can only be modified when acquired by behaviours,
+No data races can occur, as cowns can only be modified when acquired by behaviours.
+No deadlocks can occor, as spawning a behaviour doesn't block but insteads schedules the behaviour to be executed when all its cowns can be acquired.

 <!-- TODO: This needs work. -->

 ## Verona Runtime

-The verona runtime (sometimes also known as `verona-rt`) is a C++ library that implements behaviour oriented concurrency.
+The Verona Runtime (also known as `verona-rt`) is a C++ library that implements behaviour oriented concurrency.
 It is intended to be a part of the currently in development Verona language, but it can also be used as a freestanding C++ library today [@when_concurrency_matters].